mindwingx/dira/README.md

-# DIRA: Docker Remote Command Execution in Golang
+# DIRA: Docker Interactive Remote Access(Golang Enhancer)

 DIRA is a Golang package that simplifies the execution of commands in Docker containers via Docker Remote Access.